ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-ReviewMode-3.md

 [(view)](https://portal.tutorialsdojo.com/my-dashboard/#)11000:00:55

--  Use Dedicated EC2 instances to ensure that each instance has the maximum performance possible.
+-  ==Use Dedicated EC2 instances to ensure that each instance has the maximum performance possible.==
--  Add multiple Elastic Fabric Adapters (EFA) to each EC2 instance to increase the network bandwidth.
+-  ==Add multiple Elastic Fabric Adapters (EFA) to each EC2 instance to increase the network bandwidth.==
 -  Use an Amazon CloudFront service for distributing both static and dynamic content.
 -  Use an Application Load Balancer with Auto Scaling groups for your EC2 instances.
 Prevent direct Internet traffic to your Amazon RDS database by deploying it to a new private subnet.
 -  Use AWS Shield and AWS WAF.

 Take note that the question asks about the viable mitigation techniques that are **NOT** suitable to prevent Distributed Denial of Service (DDoS) attack.

-A Denial of Service (DoS) attack is an attack that can make your website or application unavailable to end users.
-To achieve this, attackers use a variety of techniques that consume network or other resources, disrupting access for legitimate end users.
+==A Denial of Service (DoS) attack is an attack that can make your website or application unavailable to end users.== To achieve this, attackers use a variety of techniques that consume network or other resources, disrupting access for legitimate end users.

-To protect your system from DDoS attack, you can do the following:
+==To protect your system from DDoS attack, you can do the following:==

-\- Use an Amazon CloudFront service for distributing both static and dynamic content.
+==\- Use an Amazon CloudFront service for distributing both static and dynamic content.==

-\- Use an Application Load Balancer with Auto Scaling groups for your EC2 instances.
-Prevent direct Internet traffic to your Amazon RDS database by deploying it to a new private subnet.
+==\- Use an Application Load Balancer with Auto Scaling groups for your EC2 instances.
+Prevent direct Internet traffic to your Amazon RDS database by deploying it to a new private subnet.==

-\- Set up alerts in Amazon CloudWatch to look for high **`Network In`** and CPU utilization metrics.
+==\- Set up alerts in Amazon CloudWatch to look for high **`Network In`** and CPU utilization metrics.==

 Services that are available within AWS Regions, like Elastic Load Balancing and Amazon Elastic Compute Cloud (EC2), allow you to build Distributed Denial of Service resiliency and scale to handle unexpected volumes of traffic within a given region.
 Services that are available in AWS edge locations, like Amazon CloudFront, AWS WAF, Amazon Route53, and Amazon API Gateway, allow you to take advantage of a global network of edge locations that can provide your application with greater fault tolerance and increased scale for managing larger volumes of traffic.

-In addition, you can also use **AWS Shield** and **AWS WAF** to fortify your cloud network.
-AWS Shield is a managed DDoS protection service that is available in two tiers: Standard and Advanced.
-AWS Shield Standard applies always-on detection and inline mitigation techniques, such as deterministic packet filtering and priority-based traffic shaping, to minimize application downtime and latency.
+In addition, you can also use **AWS Shield** and **AWS WAF** to fortify your cloud network. ==AWS Shield is a managed DDoS protection service that is available in two tiers: Standard and Advanced.
+AWS Shield Standard applies always-on detection and inline mitigation techniques, such as deterministic packet filtering and priority-based traffic shaping, to minimize application downtime and latency.==

-**AWS WAF** is a web application firewall that helps protect web applications from common web exploits that could affect application availability, compromise security, or consume excessive resources.
-You can use AWS WAF to define customizable web security rules that control which traffic accesses your web applications.
+==**AWS WAF** is a web application firewall that helps protect web applications from common web exploits that could affect application availability, compromise security, or consume excessive resources.== You can use AWS WAF to define customizable web security rules that control which traffic accesses your web applications.
 If you use AWS Shield Advanced, you can use AWS WAF at no extra cost for those protected resources and can engage the DRT to create WAF rules.

 ![img](TutorialsDojo-ReviewMode-3.assets/lb-app-ddos-mitigation.5fd8c473963ad36250ce5b01e631aaa6f657aff4.png)

 **Using Dedicated EC2 instances to ensure that each instance has the maximum performance possible** is not a viable mitigation technique because Dedicated EC2 instances are just an instance billing option.
 Although it may ensure that each instance gives the maximum performance, that by itself is not enough to mitigate a DDoS attack.

 **Adding multiple Elastic Fabric Adapters (EFA) to each EC2 instance to increase the network bandwidth** is also not a viable option as this is mainly done for performance improvement, and not for DDoS attack mitigation.
-Moreover, you can attach only one EFA per EC2 instance.
-An Elastic Fabric Adapter (EFA) is a network device that you can attach to your Amazon EC2 instance to accelerate High-Performance Computing (HPC) and machine learning applications.
+Moreover, ==you can attach only one EFA per EC2 instance.
+An Elastic Fabric Adapter (EFA) is a network device that you can attach to your Amazon EC2 instance to accelerate High-Performance Computing (HPC) and machine learning applications.==

 The following options are valid mitigation techniques that can be used to prevent DDoS: